KrisZivojevic/My-portfolio/README.md

 ## Portfolio Details

 This project was made to present my notable works and to encourage my creativity at the same time.
-I use this website as my professional portfolio that includes my resume as well as contact information.
+I use this website as my professional portfolio which includes my resume as well as contact information.

 ## Technical Details